rapidsai/cugraph-docs/docs/cugraph-docs/source/graph_support/algorithms/k_truss.md

 * Sparse graphs which don't contain many triangles
 * When searching for overlapping communities
 * When you are looking for paths in the graph rather than communities
+* bi-partite graphs (like product-customer graphs)
+* graph representation of tree structures

 ## How computationally expensive is it?
 K-Truss is most commonly compared to k-clique in terms of cost.
 This is mostly because k-clique becomes quickly unusable at scale.